 Short on time?
 Our pick for the best motorcycle tent is the Big Agnes Blacktail Hotel Bikepacking Tent.

-Find the best motorcycle tents to help you stay comfortable on the open road.
+Find the best motorcycle tent to help you stay comfortable on the open road.

 Camping on a motorcycle trip is the ultimate expression of freedom.
 You can drive wherever you want and sleep under the stars without the (literal) pain of hauling your riding gear on your back (like those silly backpackers).